Vilin97/VasBlog/posts/post3.md

 ~~~
 <figure>
   <img src="/assets/diffusion_bench.png" width="100%" />
-  <figcaption> Simulation of the DNA repressor model. </figcaption>
+  <figcaption> Benchmarking pure diffusion on a 64x64x64 grid. </figcaption>
 </figure>
 ~~~

 ## Further work
 The next step is to add support of various forms of hopping rates.
 Currently, the assumption is that hopping rates are of form $D_{s,i}$, where $s$ is a species and $i$ is a site (i.e. hopping rates depend only on the species and site).
 Other common forms of hopping rates include $L_{s,i,j}$, $D_s \cdot L_{i,j}$, and $D_{s,i}\cdot L_{i,j}$.
 Each of these is a special case of $L_{s,i,j}$, so implementing this is the priority, but each special case allows for more efficient memory usage and thus better performance.

 At the moment there are two data main structures used in spatial simulation: `AbstractSpatialSystem` and `AbstractSpatialRates`.
 The role of the first is to contain all information about the topology (number of sites, number of neighbors for each site, sampling a random neighbor).
 The role of the second is to contain all information about the current rates of reactions and jumps.
-In order to improve orthogonality `AbstractSpatialRates` can be split into `AbstractRxRates` and `AbstractHoppingRates`.
+In order to improve [orthogonality](https://en.wikipedia.org/wiki/Orthogonality_(programming)) `AbstractSpatialRates` can be split into `AbstractRxRates` and `AbstractHoppingRates`.
 Depending on the form that hopping or reaction rates take, the user will pass in different objects, making it easy to "assemble" the spatial simulation.